JJ-Jeffy/Git_Lesson/README.md

 1. Make changes to your project that you would like to keep.
 2. When you have your changes, tell git you are ready to create a checkpoint of the files by using `git add <filename>`.
 3. Create a checkpoint using `git comit -m "message about what we did"`.

+## Adding Features
+Features should be developed on branches.
+To create and switch to a branch, use the command `git switch -c new_branch_name`

+To switch to an existing branch, use
+'git switch branch_name'